thegame61916/IREMajorProjectDocClassification/README.md

+#FOR "OTHER MODELS"
+prereq: gensim, numpy, slkearn.
+	for word2vec : word2vec model to be stored as "model.en", in features/word2vec_extraction

+#running the vector based models
 run cross_validation.py to create a dump "data.pickle" with the data in following manner [alllabels,testkeys,testdocs,testlabels,trainkeys,traindocs,trainlabels] alllabels is list/set of all labels considerd, current code only top 25 considered